PESD/akbash/akjob/README.md

 Display information about the job specified by the -id argument.

 ## Known Issues, Quirks, and Work Arounds
+Akjob doesn't work with exact times and exact intervals.
+The job loop runs then it sleeps for 60 seconds then runs again.
+So akjob doesn't really check exactly every minute when a job should run.

-When a new job is created, akjob will not actually schedule the job to be executed until the job is ran in akjobd's loop.
+When a new job is created, akjob will not actually schedule the job to be executed until the first time the job is ran in akjobd's loop.
 So it's possible your 1st expected job execution run won't happen if it's close to the job creation time and hasn't yet been through akjobd's loop.
 To avoid this problem, run the job's next_run() method.
 This will schedule the 1st run right away.

 I just thought of something that needs to be tested.
 Will a similar problem occur if you've used run limits?
 Might the 1st run after a limit passes be delayed?

 When a new run_every (interval) job is created with limits specified, if created at a time outside run limits, there is some behavior that may seem unexpected to the user.
 The jobs works correctly but it may appear as inactive in management command `akjobd joblist` and self._next_run may be None.
 It will work correctly but this behavior could be confusing to the user.
 Running the job's next_run() method after job creation migth avoid this problem but not always.

 The _job_running attribute is set to True before the job code is executed and is set back to false after the execution.
 Akjobd will not execute the job if _job_running is True.
 If for some reason things crash before _job_running is set back to False, the job will no longer be executed.
 The log file will show "Job didn't run because job running flag is True."